 The electrical potential drop in any system is primarily caused by the inherent electrical resistance within the conducting material of the cables.
-In this article, we will focus more on voltage drops in solar PV systems and calculate them the easiest way possible.
+In this article, we will focus more on voltage drops in solar PV systems and calculate them in the easiest way possible.

 Voltage Drop Calculator For Solar Cables